 Next to the closes high then to the in-between low.
 This gives a good base to start with.
-The top line acting as resistance and the lower line as support (it's very important to know when to use a stock loss vs stop limit order and their differences).
+The top line acting as resistance and the lower line as support.

 These lines give you a good perspective of what you can expect from the downtrend waiting to play either with in the channel or waiting for a down tread breakout.
 Combining this with a Bollinger band indicator can give you great indication for when to see a breakout forming.

 The trigger lines on the Andrews pitchfork indicator trading strategy are the major buy or sell signals.
 When plotting the chart pattern in an upward fashion the trigger line will start at plot 1 and continue through plot 3.